ujwaldeeps/library-server/README.md

 ## INITIALIZATION
 Step 1.
-Create a new schema in the database
+Create a new schema in your *mysql* database <br>
 Step 2.
-Update database credientials in the *config.json* under developement key, Please find this file under config directory
+Update database credientials in the *config.json* under developement key, Please find this file under config directory<br>
 Step 3.
 And finally, In the project directory, you need to run:

 // to install dependancies